Best Fishing Backpack (carry your tackle the right way!)

 Features To Consider When Buying A Fishing Backpack

-When choosing a pack for a fishing trip there are a few things you may need to consider that you might not need from a regular backpack.
+When choosing a pack for a fishing outing there are a few things you may need to consider that you might not need from a regular backpack.
+One consideration might be to make sure it has just the right amount of space and features for your specific fishing style.

 When you’re heading out for a day of fishing, being comfortable is going to be high on your list of priorities.
 You are not going to want a bag that you’re going to struggle to carry or one that is going to be awkward to fish with.

-The last thing you want is to find shoulder straps that dig in or restrict your movement, especially if you’re wearing the bag for long periods of time.
+The last thing you want is to find straps that dig in or restrict your movement, especially if you’re wearing the bag for long periods of time.
+Comfortable shoulder straps can make things a lot easier when it comes to hauling your fishing equipment to your favorite fishing spot.

-It’s possible to get bags that have built in suspension systems in the shoulder straps as well as spine support channels that help to distribute the load across your back and away from your shoulders.
+It’s possible to get fishing backpacks that have built in suspension systems in the shoulder straps as well as spine support channels that help to distribute the load across your back and away from your shoulders.
+A waist strap or chest strap can also be useful for more even weight distribution.
+Chest straps can usually be adjusted to fit your body shape.

 Having good padding in the shoulder straps will also improve the comfort of carrying the pack.
 You should also make sure that the fabric on it is breathable, particularly on the back panel and the shoulder straps, as this will prevent moisture from building up and causing you to sweat.

 One of the most important features of a fishing backpack will be its resistance to water.
-When you’ve packed all your valuables and essential fishing gear into your bag the last thing you want is for all your stuff to get soaked and potentially ruined.
+When you’ve packed all your valuables and essential fishing gear into your tackle bags the last thing you want is for all your stuff to get soaked and potentially ruined.

 Whether it’s raining or it falls in the water, making sure your bag or equipment is waterproof is a good idea.
 With a waterproof or water-resistant pack you can even pack a change of clothes so if you get wet you know your spare clothes will be staying dry.

-A lot of fishing backpacks are also crafted with a mud resistant fabric as well as being water resistant, which means you won’t need to spend quite as much time cleaning it.
+A lot of the best fishing backpacks benefit from sturdy construction and are also crafted with a mud resistant fabric as well as being water resistant, which means you won’t need to spend quite as much time cleaning it.
+Some of these will feature high density nylon fabrics for durability and water resistance.
+Some may feature a waterproof fabric, either on the exterior or on a specific pocket or pouch, such as a front pocket cover to keep your valuables dry.

-While many bags may not be completely waterproof, a lot of them will have water resistant pockets or pouches and may even come with protective jackets that will cover the bag to give it extra resistance.
+While many backpacks may not be completely waterproof, a lot of them will have water resistant pockets or pouches and may even come with a useful rain cover that can be secured over the bag to give it extra resistance.

 Right Size For You

-Most backpacks will have a large main compartment for you to store your gear and fit in extra clothing or food, so if you’re planning on a multi-day trip you may want to consider that the size of the main compartment be large enough for everything you’ll need in addition to your fishing gear.
+Most fishing backpacks will have a large main compartment for you to store your fishing gear and fit in extra clothing or food, so if you’re planning on a multi-day fishing excursion you may want to consider that the size of the main compartment be large enough for everything you’ll need in addition to your fishing gear.

-A good fishing pack will have lots of compartments so that you can store your smaller items and still access them easily.
-In addition to the main compartment, a fishing backpack will also usually have a designated compartment for your fishing tackle boxes.
+Many of the best fishing backpacks will have lots of compartments so that you can efficiently store your personal items and fishing essentials and still access them easily.
+In addition to the main compartment, most fishing backpacks will also usually have a specifically designed compartment for your fishing tackle boxes.

-This lets you keep the boxes separate from the rest of your gear and means you can access them easily without having to unpack the whole bag.
+This lets you keep the boxes separate from the rest of your gear, giving you quick and easy access without having to unpack the entire pack.
+You can also find fishing backpacks with a water resistant pocket for storing your cellphone or other valuables.

 Another feature you might want is a compartment for your sunglasses.
-Usually positioned at the top of a backpack, this lets you store your sunglasses safely so that you can have easier access to them and it prevents them from being squashed by other heavier items in your pack.
+Usually positioned at the top of a tackle backpack, this lets you store your sunglasses safely so that you can have easy access to them and it prevents them from being squashed by other heavier items in your pack.

-You will also need to make sure that there are enough outer compartments for storing your tools or extra lines; smaller compartments that won’t require you to root around for the items you need.
+You will also need to make sure that there are enough outer compartments for storing your tools or extra fishing line; smaller compartments that won’t require you to root around for the items you need.
+A front pocket, for example, can be useful for easy access to essentials.
+A removable plier holder can also be a handy feature.

-Another important feature you might find on a fishing pack is space for your rod.
-Many bags will have exterior loops and hooks for you to secure other items to your load, without them taking up additional space inside the pack.
+Another important feature you might find on a tackle backpack is space for your fishing rod.
+Many bags will have loops and hooks for you to secure other items to your load, without them taking up additional space inside the pack.
+Some will also have designated rod holders or rod belts.

 You might find that there are hooks and loops that will let you secure your fishing rod to the bag, meaning you’ll free up your hands to carry other items, such as a cool box or camping equipment.